+Three Dutch hikers die in accident in Swiss Alps - SWI swissinfo.ch

-Dutch family dies in hiking accident in Swiss mountains
+Three Dutch hikers die in accident in Swiss Alps

 A 57-year-old woman, her 25-year-old daughter and her 22-year-old son, who had been hiking on the Rochers-de-Naye mountain in southwestern Switzerland, were found dead on Friday.